-Search intent in SEO: How to Identify and optimize user intent
+Search intent in SEO: How to identify and optimize user intent

 Search intent or user intent is the specific purpose or motive behind a user’s online search.
 As digital marketers, search intent is why we do SEO.